SimonFairbairn/VTATankerView/readme.md

 **Set Sail**
 `[self.imageTanker show];`

+### Swipe Option

+You can switch on a swipe mode, which automatically adds a little grabber image to the view and allows the user to pull it up or down manually.

+Simply set `self.imageTanker.shouldRespondToSwipe = YES` and it takes care of the rest.

+I've included a grabber image, but you can use your own (just make sure it's called "grabber.png" and that it's no more than 20px high);

 ### Usage

 Just need to include the `VTATankerView.h` and `VTATankerView.m` files in your project, then include the `VTATankerView.h` in your viewController.